leobudima/elogii-blog/content/driver-route-planning-software-complete-guide.md

 And because you handle everything in a digital landscape, **all historical data is stored on the cloud.**

-You can access, process, and analyze this information to gain additional understanding of your operations.
+You can access, process, and analyze this information to gain an additional understanding of your operations.

 You’ll be able to track [**key metrics in delivery logistics**](https://elogii.com/blog/7-key-metrics-in-delivery-logistics-to-measure-for-success/).